wanghaisheng/responsive-landing-page-starter/content/blog/en/creating-an-online-classroom-in-laravel-with-vonage-video-api.md

 ---
-title: Creating an Online Classroom in Laravel with Vonage Video API
+title: Creating an Online Classroom in Laravel With Vonage Video API
 description: Learn how to create a virtual classroom where the teacher can be in any location in the world and still teach student in real-time using Laravel and the Vonage Video API.